 5.1.
-A full employee capacity plan was prepared at the commencement of the audit planning process.
-This determined that 1,303 audit days can be delivered in 2022/2023 (inclusive of days to deliver an internal audit service to external clients).
-This is broadly similar to the number of days that were available in 2021/2022.
+A full employee capacity plan was prepared at commencement of the audit planning process.
+This has determined that 1,220 audit days can be delivered in 2023/2024 (inclusive of days to deliver an internal audit service to external clients).
+Year on year comparisons of the number of days available are difficult due to in year variations through periods of planned leave, secondments and personnel changes.
+All known factors have been reflected in capacity planning.
+The underlying assumptions will be reviewed throughout the year and any significant changes to the Plan will be presented to RASC for approval.